RICHARD GUNN reveals the story of one of Peterborough’s lesser-known historical sites

 “At its peak, the depot was home to more people than the neighbouring city of Peterborough, all squeezed into a much smaller area”

 Not every building has disappeared though.
 Retrace your path up the A15 a bit and you’ll find the Norman Cross Gallery, a quiet little repository of fine art.
 It’s housed in one of the former stable blocks of the depot, next door to the imposing Agent’s House.
 Both are now owned by Derek Lopez and his wife Mary, with Derek also the chairman of The Friends of Norman Cross, the historical society established to promote interest in this intriguing part of Cambridgeshire.
 An art gallery seems a complete contrast to the location’s former use, but there is an obtuse link; for during the years of the camp, prisoners would earn extra money for themselves by making models out of bone and wood to sell to local residents and on the prison market.
 Some of these intricate and exquisite pieces of art can be seen on display in the gallery, as well as at Peterborough Museum in the city centre.
-Nowadays though, the other works that appear in the gallery are produced under less unfortunate circumstances.
+Nowadays though, the other works that appear in the gallery are produced under more fortunate circumstances.

 Norman Cross is chosen

 The need for a prison at Norman Cross arose due to Britain’s constant conflicts with France during the closing years of the 18th century and the opening of the 19th.
-From 1793 until 1815, around 200,000 captured soldiers and sailors were brought to the UK and incarcerated in locations like Portchester Castle near Portsmouth or the notorious ‘hulks’, mouldering old ex-warships too worn out for combat.
+From 1793 until 1815, around 200,000 captured soldiers and sailors were brought to the UK and incarcerated in locations such as Portchester Castle near Portsmouth or the notorious ‘hulks’, mouldering old ex-warships too worn out for combat.
 Conditions in the hulks were especially atrocious.
-The government started searching for new places to house them and, in 1796, decided on Norman Cross.
+The government started searching for new places to house those captured and, in 1796, decided on Norman Cross.
 The site, which would be run by the Navy, despite its inland location, had many advantages.
 It was close to the Great North Road from London (the present A1) and also convenient for the ports of Yarmouth and King’s Lynn, so internees could be shipped in, although they could also be brought by river to Peterborough, Stanground or Yaxley.
 Nearby Peterborough also provided a ready supply of manpower and resources, while the surrounding fertile farmland provided food.

 Construction took about four months, from December 1796, with 500 carpenters and labourers constantly employed.
 The hurriedly-prepared site was almost completely made from wood (although a stone exterior wall was added in 1805, due to too many escapes), and accepted its first prisoners in April 1796.
 The total cost came to £34,581 11s and 3d, a small fortune at the time.
 The layout was four quadrangles, grouped around a central blocktower, in which cannons were mounted, with further guard towers around the perimeter.
-Up to 7000 captives could be housed, along with 500 soldiers to guard them all; at its peak, the depot was home to more people than neighbouring Peterborough, all squeezed into a much smaller area.
-Accommodation for those incarcerated consisted of 22-foot by 100-foot prison buildings into which 500 men would be crammed, sleeping in hammocks.
+Up to 7,000 captives could be housed, along with 500 soldiers to guard them all; at its peak, the depot was home to more people than neighbouring Peterborough, all squeezed into a much smaller area.
+Accommodation for those incarcerated consisted of 22-feet by 100-feet prison buildings into which 500 men would be crammed, sleeping in hammocks.
 It wasn’t just British and French inhabitants either; the Napoleonic Wars enveloped the whole of Europe, with the result that Norman Cross also saw ‘residents’ from Holland, Spain, Italy, Germany and Africa.
 Women, and children as young as 12, were also to be found at the depot, and alongside the military PoWs, the British also used the camp for civilians captured on merchant navy vessels as well as foreign government officers.

 Conditions, initially at least, were reasonable for the era and certainly far more habitable and hygienic than on the prison hulks.
 Captives were educated in languages, dancing, mathematics and navigation, and were also encouraged to make models from bone and wood which they could then sell.
 With so many of the inmates from Republican France, miniature working guillotines proved unsurprisingly popular!
 The authorities reasoned that the more those at Norman Cross had to do with their hands and minds, the less time they could spend on planning escapes.
 Nevertheless, there were breakouts; on three occasions, 16 men at a time escaped, and tunnels were also discovered.
 Insubordination grew so rife at one point that soldiers had to be brought in from Shropshire to bolster the local Peterborough militia and volunteers.

 As the numbers inside increased, so conditions deteriorated for them.
 A British soldier recorded those he had to guard as ‘cooped up in that place and clothed in yellow (the prison dress), to expiate their revolutionary sins by many years captivity and exile in loathsome prison, cut off from family and friends.’
-He also wrote that ‘their necessities forced them to exert their ingenuity in making various curious toys which they disposed of at a very low rate to enable them to procure a few comforts to alleviate their extreme wretchedness…for want of clothes many of them suffered every privation rather than be clad in a conspicuous and humiliating colour.’
+He also wrote that ‘their necessities forced them to exert their ingenuity in making various curious toys which they disposed of at a very low rate to enable them to procure a few comforts to alleviate their extreme wretchedness… for want of clothes many of them suffered every privation rather than be clad in a conspicuous and humiliating colour.’

 The British blamed the French for the clothing problem; it was common practice that enemy governments paid for their PoWs to be clothed, something the British supposedly did with all its soldiers and sailors captured by the French.
 Many of those at Norman Cross sold their clothes to finance their gambling habits.
 When some men – presumably those who were especially bad at gaming – were found completely naked, the Lords of the Admiralty instructed that all captives be clothed at once, whether or not the French coughed up the cash or sent supplies.
 Some of the more resourceful inmates also turned to forgery, a crime punishable by death if discovered.
 In December 1804, engraved plates and printing implements of a very high standard were found during one search.